The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Proof of the theorem in the canonical setting

 The goal of this section is to provide a proof of Theorem \ref{can_existence}.
 The proof will rely on results from previous sections.
 We will not repeat all the details, but rather stress the main differences and show how to make the required adjustments.

-\begin{proof}[Proof of Theorem \ref{can_existence}.] \textit{Step 1: Well-posedness.} By the same argument as in Proposition \ref{boundedness}, the functional $\Fc$ is bounded below, so this problem is well-posed, i.e the infimum is finite. \\ \\ \textit{Step 2: Double minimization.} For now we focus on the formulation \eqref{can_min}.
-We will once again perform double minimization procedure, but this time we will keep fixed both values of $\rho_0$ and $\int \gamma$.
-To this end, for $\lambda \ge 0$ and $\rho_0 \ge 0$ define function $\fc(\lambda, \rho_0)$ as
+\begin{proof}[Proof of Theorem \ref{can_existence}.] \textit{Step 1: Well-posedness.} By the same argument as in Proposition \ref{boundedness}, the functional $\Fc$ is bounded below, so this problem is well-posed, i.e. the infimum is finite. \\ \\ \textit{Step 2: Double minimization.} For now we focus on the formulation \eqref{can_min}.
+We will once again perform a double minimization procedure, but this time we will keep fixed both values of $\rho_0$ and $\int \gamma$.
+To this end, similarly as in Lemma \ref{f_cont} we define